Weird Wills – bizarre, strange and (sometimes) downright rude last requests

 Janis Joplin 1970 and Roger Brown 2015

-Hard drinking Janis Joplin reportedly left $2,500 so that her friends could get blasted one last time after she was gone.
+Hard-drinking Janis Joplin reportedly left $2,500 so that her friends could get blasted one last time after she was gone.
 And, proving that unusual Wills are not limited to the rich and famous, Welshman Roger Brown, who sadly died aged just 67 in 2015 left £3,500 to seven friends on the proviso that they spent it on a boozy weekend in Europe.
+They, of course, obliged.

 5 – The 13th November